Courses in Online Teaching

 Our online courses are intensive, spanning one or more weeks with content and activities designed to provide opportunities for participants to learn about areas of online teaching in which they are most interested.
 The courses are all asynchronous and hosted through the campus LMS, currently Canvas.

-Introduction to Online Teaching is offered in the fall, spring and summer semesters.
+Introduction to Distance Teaching is offered in the fall, spring and summer semesters.
 Two one-week courses will be offered in both fall and spring semesters, with one course being offered in the summer.
 Below are examples of the courses.

 To see what courses are currently being offered, check out our Events page.